 I chose this time to sleep in a chair with my feet on the bed as I was not able to lay down in my bed without it spinning out of control to the point I experienced sustained dizziness.

 I slept in my office swivel chair with the high back for four nights.
 It was uncomfortable and caused me restless nights.
 I felt I had no choice, but to take the meds and wait this out which usually takes 5-7 days to pass.
 When I did return to sleeping in a bed, I slept on my back and avoided rolling my head around too much.
 I was able to get out of bed but had to do so slowly for about another week.

-I'm hoping there's not another reoccurrence.
-I have to assume there was a correlation with having the flu and getting vertigo a second time.
+I'm hoping there's not another re-occurrence.
+I have to assume there was a correlation between having COVID and getting vertigo a second time.